 The fruit for cobbler is your choice – the most well known is, of course, peach cobbler but we also love nectarines and brown sugar.

 You can do rhubarb and strawberry, peach, blueberry, raspberry or cherry.
 You can even use canned pie filling if you need something quick.

 If you are using fresh fruit – like cherry or rhubarb – just add a bit of water and sugar and cook your fruit down to a lumpy syrup before topping and baking.

-Best Cobbler Recipes UK
+Best Fruit Cobbler Recipes around the UK

 Here is a quick round-up of some alternative recipes to help you find what just what you are looking for.

 Blueberry Cobbler, Tesco

 Huge thanks to Josh at FoodForThought.uk for asking for this recipe.
 He was specifically looking for cobbler and we hadn’t posted a recipe yet.
 So, please give a nod to Josh.

 Also, our friend Chris was our recipe tester and his son the chief reviewer.
 He’s five and is pretty sure that this is a peach pie. 🙂